-From Figure 15 to Figure 23, we present the measured metrics details on Platform II, to which the previous similar analysis approaches on Platform I could also be applied.
+From Figs. 15, 16, 17, 18, 19, 20, 21, 22, and 23, we present the measured metrics details on Platform II, to which the previous similar analysis approaches on Platform I could also be applied.
 Most previous conclusions still work under Platform II, only except the instance of two CPU-intensive workloads combination (i.e., (1K, 1K)).
 Let us focus on some interesting phenomena of (1K, 1K) on Platform II.

-Figure 15 illustrates switch costs per second from load 10% to 100%.
-After 50% load, (1M, 1M) combination achieves the highest and relative stable switch cost.
-The other two combinations achieve the peak in the range 20% to 50% and start to drop with load increasing from 60% to 100%.
-Figure 16 gives measured event number per second in event channel.
-Comparing with cases on Platform I: 1) during the range 10% to 50%, (1M, 1M) does not exhibit highest event cost, while (1K, 1K) and (1K, 1M) spend at least more than 17% higher cost, and then (1M, 1M) gains the highest event cost after 70% load rate (the test is extended to 150% load); 2) with increased CPU capacities, messages in event channel get raised for CPU-intensive workload, while the trends of VMM switch controls among VMs remain relatively unchanged.
-In general, Figure 15 and Figure 16 are consistent compared with the corresponding cases on Platform I (Figure 6 and Figure 7).

-The interference for co-locating network-intensive workloads comes from high event and switch costs.
+Fig. 15 illustrates switch costs per second from load 10 to 100 percent.
+After 50 percent load, (1M, 1M) combination achieves the highest and relative stable switch cost.
+The other two combinations achieve the peak in the range 20 to 50 percent and start to drop with load increasing from 60 to 100 percent.
+Fig. 16 gives measured event number per second in event channel.
+Comparing with cases on Platform I: 1) during the range 10 to 50 percent, (1M, 1M) does not exhibit highest event cost, while (1K, 1K) and (1K, 1M) spend at least more than 17 percent higher cost, and then (1M, 1M) gains the highest event cost after 70 percent load rate (the test is extended to 150 percent load); 2) with increased CPU capacities, messages in event channel get raised for the CPU-intensive workload, while the trends of VMM switch controls among VMs remain relatively unchanged.
+In general, Figs. 15 and 16 are consistent compared with the corresponding cases on Platform I (see Figs. 6 and 7).
+The interference for colocating network-intensive workloads comes from high event and switch costs.

-Figure 17 shows the I/O Execution on Platform II.
+Fig. 17 shows the I/O execution on Platform II.
 It is quite interesting that (1K, 1K) experiences the worst memory pages exchange efficiency in I/O channel.
 It has no more than 2 pages per CPU execution.
-Comparing with the details on Platform I (Figure 8), which indicates colocating CPU-bound workloads leads to CPU contention for fast I/O processing, Figure 17 shows that there is another factor for performance interference: during each CPU execution time, the most burdensome job is not limited to memory pages exchange among VMs.
+Comparing with the details on Platform I (see Fig. 8), which indicates colocating CPU-bound workloads leads to CPU contention for fast I/O processing, Fig. 17 shows that there is another factor for performance interference: during each CPU execution time, the most burdensome job is not limited to memory pages exchange among VMs.

 The details of vCPUs should tell us further information about this phenomenon.
-In Figure 18, the measured Dom0 CPU trends for three diverse combinations are plotted.
-(1M, 1M) combination maintains a flat CPU usage around 60% under heavy load.
-However, other two combinations go up straight to 70% CPU usage with load increasing from 10% to 100%.
-Especially, (1K, 1K) reaches almost 80% CPU usage.
-Comparing with the cases on Platform I in Figure 9, the highest CPU utilization is less than 40%, which is a half of Platform II.
+In Fig. 18, the measured Dom0 CPU trends for three diverse combinations are plotted.
+(1M, 1M) combination maintains a flat CPU usage around 60 percent under heavy load.
+However, other two combinations go up straight to 70 percent CPU usage with load increasing from 10 to 100 percent.
+Especially, (1K, 1K) reaches almost 80 percent CPU usage.
+Comparing with the cases on Platform I in Fig. 9, the highest CPU utilization is less than 40 percent, which is a half of Platform II.
 Dom0 has some kinds of jobs to do and demands more CPU on Platform II, because of quite few pages processed during each CPU execution.
-Figure 19 gives the block time of Dom0 and Figure 20 shows waiting time of Dom0.
-For (1K, 1K) combination, the block time of Dom0 is around 15% at 50% load and higher, which is the lowest block time curve, and the waiting time of Dom0 is around 30% after 50% load, which is the highest waiting time curve.
+Fig. 19 gives the block time of Dom0 and Fig. 20 shows waiting time of Dom0.
+For (1K, 1K) combination, the block time of Dom0 is around 15 percent at 50 percent load and higher, which is the lowest block time curve, and the waiting time of Dom0 is around 30 percent after 50 percent load, which is the highest waiting time curve.
 This indicates that Dom0 is busy: Dom0's vCPUs are scheduled into CPU run queues frequently, and CPU run queues are crowded with Dom0's vCPUs.